scholarslab/scholarslab.github.io/README.md

 ## Contributing to the Project

+### Contribution Guidelines

+* See our [Documentation](docs/README.md) section for instructions on contributing, style guides, and other miscellaneous documentation about the project.

+### Issues

-We use [Issues](https://github.com/scholarslab/scholarslab.org/issues) for bug reports and feature requests and such.
+* We use [Issues](https://github.com/scholarslab/scholarslab.org/issues) for bug reports and feature requests and such.
 If you find a problem with the site or thing we should add something new, please share it in an issue!

+### Wiki

+* There's [a wiki page](https://github.com/scholarslab/scholarslab.org/wiki/Rando-Ideas) if you have ideas/thoughts that don't fit well as issues.

 [...]